Overview of the Building Blocks

-- The advocate benefits from skill building in organization and planning.
+- The advocate benefits from skill building in organization, planning and time management.
 Satisfaction of developing a trusted bond.

-- SLO CASA benefits from having a continued strong reputation in the community and improved information about a child’s wellbeing.
+- SLO CASA benefits from having a continued strong reputation in the community and regular updates/information about a child’s wellbeing.

 Communicate with the Team

 - The child benefits from more coordinated care from a team that understands their life circumstances.